JsCommunity/app-conf/README.md

 Relative paths, string values starting by `./` or `../`, are automatically resolved from the config file directory.

+Paths relative to the home directory, string values starting by `~/`, are also automatically resolved.

 JSON format is supported natively but you may install the following packages to have additional features: